 Before you can get them to consider it, you have to get their attention.
-The best way to do that is be creative and inventive when it comes to preparing your marketing materials.
-Watching what marketers in other industries are doing can be a huge help to you.
+The best way to do that is to be creative and inventive when it comes to preparing your marketing materials.
+Watching what marketers in other industries are doing can be a massive help to you.

 5. Make irresistible offers.